Christophe-Jia/mislabel-detection/README.md

 - numpy
 - pandas

-## Paper Replication in Chapter 4.1 and 4.2
+## Paper Replication in Chapters 4.1 and 4.2
 ---
 ### Datasets
 We run experiments on 5 **small** datasets...